Bash Patterns I Use Weekly

 This command will continue to run a check until a commit causes it to start failing.
 It's a lazy git bisect.

-: go back in time.- git bisect is the "real" way to do this, but it's not something I've ever needed, and
+while command: As long ascommandexits successfully (with a 0), this loop will keep going. (this is whywhile true;works!
+The same thing works withif:if git grep yay; then echo "found yay"; fi)git checkout HEAD^: go back in time.- git bisect is the "real" way to do this, but it's not something I've ever needed, and

-are both generally useful to know - A similar pattern to poll until something succeeds could be
+while commandandwhile ! commandare both generally useful to know - A similar pattern to poll until something succeeds could be

-while ! curl localhost:8080; do sleep 1; done;
+while ! curl localhost:8080; do sleep 1; done;.

 3. Parallelize running commands by grabbing PIDs.